-After fire guts Europe’s biggest migrant camp, Greece erects tents, other countries offer little
+After fire guts Europe’s biggest migrant camp, Greece erects tents, other countries offer little help

 Prime Minister Kyriakos Mitsotakis said there was “absolute certainty” a new, permanent facility would be built.
 “I want to send this message in all directions,” he said.

 But locals are already protesting.
 Five years ago, at the height of the migrant crisis, many on Lesbos responded warmly to the surge of people arriving by boat.
-But locals have come to resent the authorities in Athens and Europe who allowed the migrant population on their island to mushroom in size, and they are fiercely opposed to the construction of any long-term facility.
+But locals have come to resent the authorities in Athens and Europe who allowed the migrant population on their island to mushroom in size, and they fiercely oppose the construction of any long-term facility.

-Aid workers on the island say migrants fear, among other things, that Greece will struggle to build a permanent facility and that the tent camp will become a long-term solution with the same sanitary problems.
+Aid workers on the island say migrants concerns include a fear that Greece will struggle to build a permanent facility and that the tent camp will become a long-term solution with the same sanitary problems.

 “I doubt that the conditions in the new camp will be different,” said Natasha Strachini, a lawyer with Refugee Support Aegean who represents some 60 asylum seekers on the island.

-Even in the best scenario, the tent camp will be in place into the winter, potentially exposing people to the elements.
+Even in the best scenario, the tent camp will be in place into the winter, potentially exposing their occupants to the elements.

-Greek officials said in interviews the temporary camp will be humane — and they have pledged to make the camp more suitable for the upcoming winter.
+Greek officials said in interviews that the temporary camp will be humane — and they have pledged to make it more suitable for the coming winter.

-But for many migrants, the idea of moving into a hastily-built facility — and submitting to indefinite lockdown — is daunting.
+But for many migrants, the idea of moving into a hastily built facility — and submitting to an indefinite lockdown — is daunting.

-One migrant, who requested anonymity for fear of reprisal, said he believed the new camp would be “like a prison.”
+One migrant, who spoke on the condition of anonymity for fear of reprisal, said he thought the new camp would be “like a prison.”

-Even before the coronavirus outbreak hit the Moria camp, tensions had been boiling.
+Even before the coronavirus outbreak hit the Moria camp, tensions had been high.
 Migrants were often stuck at the camp for more than a year.
-The facility was more than four times over capacity.
-People at the camp waited in multi-hour lines for every meal.
-Children shivered through the winter, battled scabies outbreaks, and developed the deep chest coughs of old men.
+The facility was more than four times over its capacity.
+People at the camp waited in hours-long lines for every meal.
+Children shivered through the winter, suffered scabies outbreaks and developed the deep chest coughs of old men.

-When the first people started testing positive for coronavirus, aid workers pointed out that the camp’s residence were practically defenseless, given the overcrowding.
+When the first people started testing positive for the novel coronavirus, aid workers pointed out that the camp’s residents were practically defenseless, given the overcrowding.

-The Greek government is averse to transferring migrants from Lesbos to the mainland, because officials say that could tip off a potentially volatile situation, encouraging migrants in other, smaller island camps to push for the same relocation.
+The Greek government is averse to transferring migrants from Lesbos to the mainland, because officials say that could trigger a potentially volatile situation, encouraging migrants in other, smaller island camps to push for the same relocation.

-For years, Greece and other Mediterranean countries have been forced to host a disproportionate share of asylum seekers, with other European countries tightening their doors.
+For years, Greece and other Mediterranean countries have been forced to host a disproportionately large share of asylum seekers, with other European countries tightening their doors.

 In the aftermath of the fire, Germany stands out for its pledge to accept 1,500 people on Greek islands who have already earned refugee status.
-But the vast majority of people in Moria were asylum seekers, not refugees.
+But the vast majority of people in Moria were asylum seekers, not people classified as refugees.
 So far, other European countries have signaled a willingness to accept only unaccompanied minors — a small portion of the population.

-Among the 12,500 who had been in Moria, 4,000 were children.
-Nearly four in five people were from Afghanistan, a group that wins some form of legal protection in Greece 70 percent of the time.
+Of the 12,500 who had been in Moria, 4,000 were children.
+Nearly 4 in 5 people were from Afghanistan, a group that wins some form of legal protection in Greece in 70 percent of cases.

-As a complicating factor, Europe has struggled to deport people from Afghanistan who lose their cases.
-In 2019, across the European Union, some 30,000 people from Afghanistan were ordered to leave.
+A complicating factor is that Europe has struggled to deport Afghans who lose their asylum cases.
+In 2019, across the European Union, some 30,000 Afghans were ordered to leave.
 But only 2,300 were actually returned.

-Eva Cossé, a Greece-based researcher at Human Rights Watch, said that Europe’s plans so far to help Greece were insufficient, and she noted that effort to host unaccompanied minors were in place even before the fire.
+Eva Cossé, a Greece-based researcher at Human Rights Watch, said that Europe’s plans so far to help Greece were insufficient, and she noted that the effort to host unaccompanied minors were in place before the fire.

 “We’re talking about several hundred kids,” she said.
 “But what about the rest?”